layers-wp/layerswp/readme.md

 It forbids you to:

-*Redistribute Layers in whole or part without proper attribution *Publicly sell Child Themes or Extensions derived from or based on Layers outside of approved marketplaces
+*Redistribute Layers in whole or part without proper attribution.

 It requires you to: